KILTprotocol/docs/docs/sdk/1-workshop/03-attester/02-did.md

 - An _assertion-method keypair_, used to write CTypes and attestations on chain
 - A _capability-delegation keypair_, used to write delegations on chain

-Keys can be replaced over time, e.g., if a key is compromised compromised.
+Keys can be replaced over time, e.g., if a key is compromised.

 :::

 ## Account vs DID

 A full DID needs to be registered on the blockchain.
-For that an account has to submit the DID creation transaction.
+For that, an account has to submit the DID creation transaction.
 There is always an account that submits the transactions and pays for the fees and the DID that authorized the call.
 Because the DID and the account are not connected, DIDs do not hold any coins.